All posts

 4. Hydrate like it's part of the prescription

 Reduced thirst is a quiet side effect.
 Aim for half your body weight in ounces of water, more if you're active.
-Electrolytes help on lower-carb days.
+Electrolytes help on lower-carb days, and adequate fluid is the single biggest mitigator of the acute kidney injury signal that shows up in pharmacovigilance data [8].

 A sample day on a GLP-1